Customer Story – A Trailer Rebuild

 Thank You For The Story

 Well, thank you for the compliment about the website.
-That is the intent, so I am very glad to hear that our efforts to write have the value we hoped for.
+That is the intent of what we do, so I am very glad to hear that our efforts to write have the value we hope for.

 The trailer you are building looks great, and we really appreciate you taking the time to send the photos with your story.
 What an exciting change in the trailer rebuild, and a terrific newfound welding skill as well.
-That’s totally awesome, so Keep on Welding and improving!
+That is totally awesome, so Keep on Welding and improving!

 The photos are great.
 I have included them for everyone to enjoy below in roughly date order based on the camera assigned file name.
-It’s a great documentation of the project progression.
+It is a great documentation of the project progression.
 We need just one more picture when the trailer is all complete and loaded with the ATVs!

-Looks like it’s taken a great chunk of your COVID quarantine time, which is fantastic.
+Looks like it has taken a great chunk of your COVID quarantine time, which is fantastic.
 Learn a new skill, keep busy in a safe place, then end up with a great trailer.
 You can’t beat that!
 Good job.

 More Photos of the Project